House intel committee releases transcript of contentious meeting over surveillance memo

 HOUSE INTEL VOTES TO RELEASE CONTROVERSIAL SURVEILLANCE MEMO TO THE PUBLIC

-But Intelligence Committee Chairman Devin Nunes (R-Calif.) reacted to the bureau’s statement on Wednesday by saying, “Having stonewalled Congress’ demands for information for nearly a year, it’s no surprise to see the FBI and DOJ issue spurious objections to allowing the American people to see information related to surveillance abuses at these agencies.”
+“Having stonewalled Congress’ demands for information for nearly a year, it’s no surprise to see the FBI and DOJ issue spurious objections to allowing the American people to see information related to surveillance abuses at these agencies,” Nunes said Wednesday.

-According to the transcript of the fractious meeting, Democratic Rep. Mike Quiqley of Illinois pressed Nunes on whether he had coordinated with the White House in crafting the memo for the public to see.
+According to the transcript of the fractious meeting, Democratic Rep. Mike Quigley of Illinois pressed Nunes on whether he had coordinated with the White House in crafting the memo for the public to see.

 “When you, as the majority, conceived of doing this memo for release to the body and to the public, the preparation, the thought of doing it, the consultation of it, was any of this done after/during conversations or consultations with anyone in the White House?”
 Quigley asked.